fullscreennl/simple-laser/README.md

 What is this?
 =============
-This is an conversion of a 100w chinese lasercutter from a Leetro based machine with Lasercut 5.3 software to a simple system with a Raspberry Pi and and iPod touch.
+This is an conversion of a 100w chinese lasercutter from a Leetro based machine with Lasercut 5.3 software to a simple system with a Raspberry Pi and iPod touch.

 *Removed Leetro components*
 ![Alt text](https://raw.github.com/fullscreennl/simple-laser/master/images/leetro.jpg "removed leetro parts.")